webrecorder/wacz-auth-spec/spec.md

 ### Provenance of Authenticity

 Proving web archive authenticity can be difficult.
 Ideally, proof of authenticity could guarantee that any web server served a particular URL at a particular point in time.
-Unfortunately, this is not currently possible with existing web standards, even with TLS, as TLS does not provide "non-repudiation".
+Unfortunately, this is not currently possible with existing web standards, as even TLS does not provide "non-repudiation".

 There are proposals, such as [signed exchanges](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html), which provide new ways for web servers to serve content that could later be verified.
-This requires additional support for nwe formats on the HTTP/S server.
+However, this requires HTTPS servers to support a new protocol and format.

-The goal of this specification is to provide a way for a client that is creating a web archive to add authentication information.
-As such, this must work with archives of any HTTP and HTTPS web content.
+A web archive can can be created by any HTTP client that is capable of recording its end of the HTTP network traffic.
+The goal of this specification is to provide a way for a client that creates a web archive and stores it in the WACZ format to also add authentication information.

-This proposal will provide a mechanism to prove:
+This proposal will provide a mechanism to authenticate:
-- who created a web archive
+- an identity for the creator of the web archive
-- when the web archive was created.
+- a timestap for when the web archive was created

-This requires trusting the client or a trusted third party to create the web archive.
-This proposal does not make any guarantees from the perspective of the web server serving the content, as this is not currently possible.
+This approach requires trusting the client, and possible trusted third party 'observer' that signs the web archive.

+(This proposal does not make any guarantees from the perspective of the web server serving the content, as this is not currently possible with HTTP/S)

 ## WACZ Signature File and Format

-The WACZ format builds on top of the Frictionless Data Package.
+The WACZ format builds on top of the [Frictionless Data Package](https://specs.frictionlessdata.io/data-package/).
 The data package includes a manifest `datapackage.json` file which contains the hashes of all the files in the data package.

 A signed WACZ also contains a `datapackage-digest.json`, which contains a hash and signature of the `datapackage.json`